Infineon/connected-home-optiga-trust/README.md

 Firstly assemble the OPTIGA M Board on the Raspberry Pi and use the executable in the HWTest directory to check that the OPTIGA M is talking to the Raspberry Pi.

-The Raspberry PI should be running Raspian Buster and shoudl be online.
+The Raspberry PI should be running Raspian Buster and must be online.

 Then, to build the code: